6 romantic things to do in Tagaytay

 There are also other romantic activities on site, such as ziplining and horseback riding.
 While Tagaytay Picnic Grove is ideal for families and friends, couples really get the best of both worlds.

-His collection is impressive to say the least.
-Multi-coloured glass structures adorn the bright exhibition rooms, with Taal Volcano and Lake also in the background.
-Orlina clearly has an appreciation of the female form — as you’ll see when visiting.
+His collection is impressive.
+Multi-colored glass structures adorn the bright exhibition rooms, with Taal Volcano and Lake also in the background.

 There’s definitely a romantic element in Orlina’s approach to sculpture.
-Married with the large window panels allowing in plenty of natural light, Museo Orlina is an ideal activity for couples.
+Married with the large window panels allowing in plenty of natural light, Museo Orlina is an great point of interest for couples.